 - Online search

-- Via performance/affiliate marketing technology, usually through an in-platform partner marketplace (e.g., TUNE’s Connect ecosystem)
+- Via performance marketing technology, usually through an in-platform partner marketplace (e.g., TUNE’s Connect ecosystem)

 - Via specialized software, such as Publisher Discovery